 Most people are surprised to see how much energy they get from added dietary fat when they start logging their typical diet food during baselining week of our Macros Masterclass.

 From there, we guide Optimisers through dialling back their energy from fat and carbs progressively so they can use stored body fat for fuel while prioritising protein for greater satiety.

-If you don’t want to track your food, you might enjoy learning how to use your blood glucose monitor as a fuel gauge to guide your eating, like we do in Data-Driven Fasting Challenges.
+If you don’t want to track your food, you might enjoy learning how to use your blood glucose monitor as a fuel gauge to guide your eating, as we do in Data-Driven Fasting Challenges.
 If your blood glucose is higher than your normal, the DDF app will guide you to prioritise energy from protein rather than fat and carbs.

 Data-Driven Fasting uses your blood glucose to gamify the weight loss process.

 Dietary carbohydrate raises blood sugars in the short term, but fat keeps them elevated for longer.